 A festival not only means joy and happiness, but it also means an essential display of tradition, values and culture.
 These festivities are entwined with the culture and lives of the people and have impacted them greatly.
 Every state in India has their own major festival and people become culturally alive during this time.
 Here are a few top cultural festivals of India that embody the diversity in the respective states –

 Pushkar Mela – Rajasthan

 The largest fair in the state of Rajasthan, the Pushkar Fair as the name suggests, is a camel and livestock fair held all across the town of Pushkar.
 The fair now attracts tourists from all over the country and the world.
 Apart from the regular transactions of livestock, several competitions are held such as ‘The longest moustache’, ‘The bridal competition’, ‘Breaking the pot (matka phod)’ and many others.
 The men are busy with the goats, camels, sheep and cows while the women pass their time in the stalls selling native jewelry, clothes and textiles.
 The fair is held during the months of October and November.

 Durga Puja – West Bengal

-Undoubtedly, the most reverred festival of Bengal, this event happens during the time of ‘Shukla paksha’ (Hindu calender), which stretches over several days that are named Maha Panchami, Maha Shasti, Maha Saptami, Maha Asthami, Maha Navami and Bijaya Dashami.
+Undoubtedly, the most reverred festival of West Bengal, this event happens during the time of ‘Shukla paksha’ (Hindu calender), which stretches over several days that are named Maha Panchami, Maha Shasti, Maha Saptami, Maha Asthami, Maha Navami and Bijaya Dashami.
 Mahalaya Amavasya marks the inception of the festival and on that auspicious day, people give tributes to their deceased relatives.
 The festival ends with ‘Kojagori Lakhsmi Puja’, which is the worship of Goddess Lakshmi on a full moon night.
 The festival marks the triumph of good over evil.
 The festival falls mostly in the English month of October.

 Hornbill Festival – Nagaland